Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Pros

-- Designed for the waterline; resists smudging after set.
+- Made for the waterline and resists smudging once it sets.

 Cons